aws/aws-cdk/packages/aws-cdk-lib/aws-cloudwatch/README.md

 ### Dashboard variables

-Dashboard variables are a convenient way to create flexible dashboards which allow to quickly display different content depending on the value of an input field within a dashboard.
-They allow to create a dashboard on which it's possible to quickly switch between different Lambda functions, Amazon EC2 instances etc.
+Dashboard variables are a convenient way to create flexible dashboards that display different content depending on the value of an input field within a dashboard.
+They create a dashboard on which it's possible to quickly switch between different Lambda functions, Amazon EC2 instances, etc.

 You can learn more about Dashboard variables in the [Amazon Cloudwatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_dashboard_variables.html)

 There are two types of dashboard variables available: a property variable and a pattern variable.
-- Property variable allows to change any JSON property in the JSON source of a dashboard like `region`.
-It can also change dimension name for a metric.
+- Property variables can change any JSON property in the JSON source of a dashboard like `region`.
+It can also change the dimension name for a metric.
-- Pattern variable allows to use a regular expression pattern to change all of a JSON property or only part of it.
+- Pattern variables use a regular expression pattern to change all or part of a JSON property.

-The **property variable** to change the `region` property can be added to the dashboard as follows:
+A use case of a **property variable** is a dashboard with the ability to toggle the `region` property to see the same dashboard in different regions:

 ```ts
 import * as cw from 'aws-cdk-lib/aws-cloudwatch';